fpv-wtf/wtfos-package-config/README.md

 Check out the linked files above for examples, supported types and constraints.
 In order for a field to be settable it *must* be defined with a certain type in your schema.json.
 All constaints are optional and will be ignored if not persent.

+Please make sure to test your schema.json to work as expected.
+If you get any parse errors during the set subcommand, fix them.
+Only standard JSON is supported, no traling commas for arrays for example.

 For more details see [this wtfos-configurator issue](https://github.com/fpv-wtf/wtfos-configurator/issues/7).

 ### Bash script authors